flype44/AmigaOS/cdt-prefs/README.md

 ## Testing

-Additionally this C test sample is provided to see the syntax colorisation :
+Additionally `cdt-sample.c` is provided to see the syntax colorisation :

 ```c
 /* C-Language Syntax Highlighting */